syamsulrozmey/webflow-project-calculator/README.md

     }
     ```
   - Response: Claude Haiku-derived complexity score, recommended multipliers (design/functionality/content/technical/timeline), confidence scores, and highlights/risks.
 Implemented in `src/app/api/ai/complexity/route.ts` using the OpenRouter client in `src/lib/openrouter.ts`.
-  - Current usage: the `CrawlAssistPanel` inside the questionnaire now favors crawl-driven suggestions.
+- Current usage: crawl-driven suggestions now appear inline on each questionnaire card with accept/dismiss controls.
 The AI endpoint remains available for future overlays; its output can still be attached to `/api/calculations` via the optional `aiInsight` field if needed.

 Unit tests for the cost engine are located in `__tests__/calculator.test.ts`.
 Use `npm test` whenever the calculation rules change.